abixxvii/MjolnirMTB/README.md

 Due to the modularity of the system it will need research and design work carried out to create the different components.

 I chose Project Mjolnir as a zero credit course/Vertically Integrated Project (VIP) in Fall '23.
 This repo contains the updates to the backrest and the footrest of the bike.
+The bike frame is uploaded as an image.

 Credits to Noel Joyce and Phil Caridi.